 - It was one block from the Aquarium and two blocks from the Insectarium, giving us a short walk that morning in the stroller!

 The rooms of the Hilton were very spacious, giving us lots of room to spread out.
 It was nicely renovated, and we had a great view of the river.
 We had executive floor access, which was a huge bonus as you had access to breakfast each morning, snacks in the afternoon, and water/coffee/soda anytime of day.
+This is a major plus when staying with kids as you can start of the morning early with breakfast without having to leave the hotel.

 There was so much to do and see in New Orleans, and in our limited two days we packed in a lot.
 Check out my detailed post on Activities in New Orleans for Young Kids to find out how these went!